“The best revenge is not to be like your enemy.” – Marcus Aurelius

 This will be a short inspiration, but it ties into something that many of us struggle with: how to create and maintain good habits.
 Late in December, I read a relatively new book titled Atomic Habits.
 James Clear, the author, published the book in 2018, and it has gone on to have 10 million copies printed.
 Yes, 10,000,000. 😊 To have that many copies printed is a huge accomplishment, given that it was published less than 5 years ago.
 I won’t spoil anything about the book for you, but I will say I’ve seen immediate benefits for myself from my first reading.
 Given its worth, I’ll revisit the book to help refresh on habit building and restoration.
 James Clear offers excellent and intuitive suggestions on how to create good habits.
 Some of the suggestions I had already been following, which was refreshing, and they helped embolden me on some habits that I had been taking for granted.
 And some of the suggestions were completely new to me, but Clear explains the methods in such easily understood ways that implementing them will be fun.
 I’ve always been inspired by other folks who are able to stick to good habits.
 And I’ve been inspired by folks who have permanently kicked bad habits.
 Guess what?
 Clear offers suggestions and methods on how to break the bad habits, too.
 Sometimes, self-help books can seem like little more than temporary hits that fall to the wayside as time passes.
 This is not one of those.
 Atomic Habits can help anyone seeking to better themselves with creating good habits—habits that will benefit you throughout life.
 James Clear’s website also offers a wealth of knowledge and information about habits.
 Check out his site here.
 Now that the three November 2022 book signings have been determined, I wanted to share that information with you directly for your reference.
 Saturday, November 5 from 1 pm to 3 pm at Reader's World in Sedalia, MO.
 The address is here or 1400 South Limit Avenue, Suite 70, Sedalia, MO 65301.
 The phone number is (660) 827-0940.
 Saturday, November 12 from 2:30 pm to 4:30 pm at the Trails Regional Library - Warrensburg Branch.
 The address is here or 432 N Holden, Warrensburg, MO 64093.
 The phone number (660) 747-9177 Saturday, November 19 from 1 pm to 3 pm at Reader's World in Sedalia, MO.
 The address is here or 1400 South Limit Avenue, Suite 70, Sedalia, MO 65301.
 The phone number is (660) 827-0940.
 Big favor!
 If you know anyone who would be interested in the anthology, please forward this message to help share the news!
 Writers of Warrensburg is trying to spread information as effectively as possible.
 Your help is greatly appreciated.
 And if you've already read the book, then a brief review at one or both of the sites below will help, too.
 (Simply writing, "I liked this book," is great!)
 Amazon Goodreads This collection was a labor of love for 14 members of the Writers of Warrensburg.
 We are excited to share this collection with you!
 More information about the group can be found here.
 Several members have their own newsletter that you can subscribe to, and some even offer free books, etc., if you sign up for their newsletter.
 Hawthorn Creek.
 Charming town.
 Friendly people.
 But everyone has a secret.
 Hawthorn Creek, Missouri is like many other small towns in the Midwest.
 The citizens are mostly friendly.
 Everyone knows each other.
 Gossip is exchanged at the usual gathering places.
 A local festival is a highlight of the year.
 However, upon closer examination, this little town has more than its share of secrets.
 A police chief strives to regain his honor.
 An elderly man overcomes his hatred of a neighborhood cat.
 A visiting TV production crew provokes vicious quarrels.
 An aging couple come to grips with their fading mental prowess.
 The only stoplight in town malfunctions, triggering unexpected chaos.
 A delightful collection of short stories, each as unique as its author.
 Some are touching and sweet.
 Some are filled with otherworldly surprises.
 Some involve treachery and danger.
 But all of them take place in Hawthorn Creek, a small town just like any other.
 Or is it?
 Last, but not least: If you are interested in reading the anthology, you have three options:

 1. You can find the anthology at this link.
 2. Or at my online store at this link.
 I will have signed softcovers in the near future, so please check back soon.
 3. Visit one or more of the authors at one of the upcoming book signings.
 You may be able to get all 14 authors to sign your book, depending on attendance.
-The November 12 signing will likely be your best opportunity!
-“Life is very short and anxious for those who forget the past, neglect the present, and fear the future.” – Seneca
+The November 12 signing will likely be your best opportunity! |

 Dan's IntrospectionsA place to ponder the world of writing, among other things.
 Archives

-August 2023
+August 2024

 Categories |